asaidaoui-netria/netria-company-page/README.md

 ## 📄 License

-This project is proprietary to Netria.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

 For questions about this landing page or Netria's services, contact:
 - Email: hello@netria.ma
-- Location: Morocco
+- Location: Kenitra, Morocco

 ---